wu-clan/fastapi_best_architecture_ui/README.md

 Unfortunately, we don't have the funds to provide a demo site at the moment, so please see the [screenshots](#screenshots)

+> [!NOTE]
+> Use casbin authorization internally instead of role menu authorization

 ## Run

 ```shell